willzeng/WikiNets/README.md

 Now, edit `requirements.txt` to uncomment the bottom list of packages.

-This is necessary because those packages require numpy to be *fully* installed before even starting to install these packages.
+> This is necessary because those packages require numpy to be *fully* installed before even starting to install these packages.
 Hence the two stages.

-Commit the changes and check it out!
+Commit the changes and push to heroku so it recognizes and installs the remaining packages.

 ```bash
 git add requirements.txt